smartdevicelink/sdl_ios/generator/README.md

-                        only elements matched with defined regex pattern will be parsed and generated --verbose             display additional details like logs etc -e, --enums           all enums will be generated, if present -s, --structs         all structs will be generated, if present -m, -f, --functions   all functions will be generated, if present -y, --overwrite       force overwriting of existing files in output directory, ignore confirmation message -n, --skip            skip overwriting of existing files in output
+                        only elements matched with defined regex pattern will be parsed and generated --verbose             display additional details like logs etc -e, --enums           if present, all enums will be generated -s, --structs         if present, all structs will be generated -m, -f, --functions   if present, all functions will be generated -y, --overwrite       force overwriting of existing files in output directory, ignore confirmation message -n, --skip            skip overwriting of existing files in output